macCesar/purgeTSS/README.md

 ```bash
 > purgetss init
 ```
-It creates a `config.js` file inside the `config` folder at the root of your project:
+It creates a `config.js` file inside the `purgetss` folder at the root of your project:
 ```javascript
 // ./purgetss/config.js
 module.exports = {